Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 #### Deployment and Upgrade process

-The Initial Registrar requires the ENS's address as a constructor, and should be deployed after the ENS.
-The multisig account owning the root node in the ENS should then set the Initial Registrar's address as owner of the `eth` node.
+The Initial Registrar requires the PNS's address as a constructor, and should be deployed after the PNS.
+The multisig account owning the root node in the PNS should then set the Initial Registrar's address as owner of the `eth` node.

 The Initial Registrar is expected to be replaced by a Permanent Registrar approximately 2 years after deployment.
 The following process should be used for the upgrade:

 1. The Permanent Registrar contract will be deployed.
-2. The multisig account owning the root node in the ENS will assign ownership of the `.eth` node to the Permanent Registrar.
+2. The multisig account owning the root node in the PNS will assign ownership of the `.eth` node to the Permanent Registrar.
 3. Owners of hashes in the Initial Registrar will be responsible for registering their deeds to the Permanent Registrar.
 A couple options are considered here:
    1. Require owners to transfer their ownership prior to a cutoff date in order to maintain ownership and/or continue name resolution services.
    2. Have the Permanent Registrar query the Initial Registrar for ownership if it is lacking an entry.